jkrh/kvms/README.md

   anywhere in the kernel and in the hypervisor.
 This implies that that 'run' target was invoked with 'make DEBUGGER=1 run' such that the QEMU was waiting for the debugger connection.
+- 'make GRAPHICS=1 ... run' will enable a spice display for the host.
+The invocation will echo the correct connection endpoint to connect to.
 - Install more kvm virtual machines inside your host system emulation to see some more work the hypervisor is doing.
 - Work with the kernel under oss/linux, hyp